publiccodenet/about/activities/communication/communications-plan.md

 ### Press releases

-We don't publish press releases at the moment.
-Instead, we:
+We rarely create press releases -  usually our news should be available to everyone at the same time.
+Instead, we prefer to:

 * publish our own news in blogposts
-* link to our members' news stories and press releases
+* link and share our members' or others' news stories and press releases

+When we have a press release, we:

+* send it embargoed to press outlets via email first
+* on the scheduled date, publish it on our blog as news

 ## Tone of voice